 The Interquartile Range is commonly used in statistics as it helps us identify the natural seasonality and monthly trends in a dataset.

-In this tutorial, we will cover how to calculate the Interquartile Range in Excel.
+In this tutorial, I will show you how to find the Interquartile Range in Excel using some simple formulas.

 It can be used to measure how much a data set varies around its median value.
 This information can be helpful when trying to identify any unusual spikes or drops in data that may not be due to seasonal or monthly variations.